|

 Birth of Henry Erxmeyer Heinrich Friedrich Wilhelm Christoph born 13 January 1852 in Walsrode, father, Heinrich Wilhelm Erxmeyer, huausling (some sort of occupation), mother, Johanna Dorothee Marie, nee Hogrefe, was baptized 1 February 1852 in the Evangelical Lutherian Church of St Johannes der Taufer (John the Baptist) in Walsrode.
 Witnesses were: Christoph Wrede, Friedrich Erxmeyer, and Heinrich Eggers.
 Jahrgang 1852 Pag.
 143 Ifd.
 Nr.
 2 (Information from St John Baptist Chruch, Walsrode, September 2005)

-His date of birth varied in the US records:
+His date of birth as listed in the US records varied:

 Records in the US indicate that he was born in Walsrode, Hanover, Germany.
 He was listed as the son of Dorethe Erxmeyer at the time of her death in 1882.

-Immigration Heinrich Erxmeyer arrived in the USA as a crew member of the ship Danau in August 1871 whereupon he deserted ship.
+Immigration by Desertion 1871 Heinrich Erxmeyer arrived in the USA as a crew member of the ship DONAU in August 1871 whereupon he deserted ship.
 His brother, Freidrich, was also a member of the crew and also deserted ship.
+Desertion from the German Merchant Marines in New York Harbor was extremely common.

 Children of Henry Erxmeyer and Anna Kloppenberg I was not able to find civil and/or church records for the births and/or baptisms of all the children of Henry Erxmeyer.
 The names and dates of births of some of his children were taken from later records.
 Henry Erxmeyer and Anna Kloppenberg had the following children: